-NOTE: In calculating the 45,000 minutes of "regularly scheduled class sessions", the time may include:
+NOTE: In calculating the 64 credit hours of "regularly scheduled classroom sessions or direct faculty instruction," the time may include:

-- (a) coursework at the College of Law for which a student receives credit toward the J.D. degree by the College of Law; - (b) coursework for which a student receives credit toward the J.D. degree that is work done in a foreign study program that qualifies under ABA Standards; - (c) law school seminars, including the minutes allocated for preparation of a substantial paper or project if the time and effort required and anticipated educational benefit are commensurate with the credit awarded; and - (d) in a College of Law clinical course, the minutes allocated for clinical work so long as (i) the clinical course includes a classroom instructional component, (ii) the clinical work is done under the direct supervision of a member of the law school faculty or instructional staff whose primary professional employment is with the College of Law, and (iii) the time and effort required and anticipated educational benefit are commensurate with the credit awarded.
+(a) coursework at the College of Law for which a student receives credit toward the J.D. degree by the College of Law that involves attendance in regularly scheduled classroom sessions or direct faculty instruction;

+(b) coursework for which a student receives credit toward the J.D. degree that is work done in a foreign study program that qualifies under ABA Standards;

+(c) coursework in a distance education course that qualifies under ABA Standards;

+(d) law school seminars, including the minutes allocated for preparation of a substantial paper or project if the time and effort required and anticipated educational benefit are commensurate with the credit awarded; and

+(e) in a College of Law clinical course, so long as (i) the clinical course includes a classroom instructional component, (ii) the clinical work is done under the direct supervision of a member of the law school faculty or instructional staff whose primary professional employment is with the College of Law, and (iii) the time and effort required and anticipated educational benefit are commensurate with the credit awarded.

-In calculating the 45,000 minutes of "regularly scheduled class sessions", the time may not include any other coursework including, but not limited to:
+In calculating the 64 credit hours of "regularly scheduled classroom sessions", the time may not include any other coursework including, but not limited to:

-- (a) Federal or State Court Judicial Externship or any College of Law Legal Externship; - (b) coursework completed in another department, school or college of The University of Tulsa, including courses taken pursuant to a joint degree program;
+(a) Federal or State Court Judicial Externship or any College of Law Legal Externship;

+(b) coursework completed in another department, school or college of The University of Tulsa, including courses taken pursuant to a joint degree program;

-- (c) Independent research; and - (d) co-curricular activities such as law review and competitions. - 2.
-No student may graduate sooner than 24 months or longer than 84 months after the student commenced law study at the College of Law or a law school from which the College of Law has accepted transfer credit. - 3.
-No student may be enrolled at any time in coursework that, if successfully completed, would exceed 20 percent of 88 hours of academic credit required for graduation.
+(c) Independent research; and

+(d) co-curricular activities such as law review and competitions.

+1. No student may graduate sooner than 24 months or longer than 84 months after the student commenced law study at the College of Law or a law school from which the College of Law has accepted transfer credit.

+2. No student may be enrolled at any time in coursework that, if successfully completed, would exceed 20 percent of 88 hours of academic credit required for graduation.